 Conclusion

-The French Revolution of 1789 was more than a dramatic episode in French history—it was a defining moment for the modern world.
+The French Revolution of 1789 was not just a dramatic event in French history but a decisive moment for the modern world.

-Its legacy lives on in democratic institutions, legal systems, and the universal belief in human rights.
+The legacy of the revolution still lives on today in international democratic institutions, legal systems, and the belief in human rights.

-What began as a struggle for bread and representation became a revolution that forever altered the course of human history.
+Originally started as a struggle over bread shortages and representation, this event became a revolution that permanently changed the course of human history.

 FAQs